-Observation about Labor Force Participation in New Hampshire:
+Observation about Labor Force Participation in Vermont:

-The median age for all New Hampshire workers over age 16 is 42.9 years, which is higher than the national median age of 41.1 years.
+The median age for all Vermont workers over the age of 16 is 43.7 years, which is higher than the national median age of 41.1 years.

-Across all age groups except those 75 and older, the labor force participation rates of New Hampshire adults are higher than national statistics.
+Across all age groups, the labor force participation rates of Vermont adults are higher than national statistics.